REB: Reducing Biases in Representation for Industrial Anomaly Detection: Method

-This work adopts Resnet~\cite{he2016deep,zagoruyko2016wide} as the feature extractor.
-Let $X_N$ denote the normal images that are used in the training process.
-For any image $x_i \in X_N, \varphi_j (x_i )\in R^{C^j\times H^j\times W^j } (j\in \{1,2,3,4\}) $ is the feature representation of $x_i$ at the $j$-th hierarchy, where $C^j$, $H^j$, and $W^j$ are the feature channel, height, and width.
-A commonly used strategy done by ~\cite{cohen2020sub,li2021cutpaste,bergman2020deep} takes $\varphi_4$, the features from the last hierarchy of the Resnet18.
-However, this strategy may not be suitable for industrial anomaly detection because the deeper features at the last hierarchy are biased toward the proxy task.
+After SSL learning, the second step of the training process involves using the backbone (CNN layers) to extract patch-level features from normal images and follow~\cite{cohen2020sub} and~\cite{roth2022towards} to build a memory bank as the normality representation with the normal features.
+This work employs Resnet~\cite{he2016deep,zagoruyko2016wide} as the feature extractor.
+Let $X$ denote a normal image, and $\varphi_j (X)\in R^{C^j\times H^j\times W^j } (j\in \{1,2,3,4\}) $ is the feature map of $X$ at the $j$-th hierarchy, where $C^j$, $H^j$, and $W^j$ are the feature channel, height, and width.
+A commonly used strategy done by~\cite{cohen2020sub,li2021cutpaste,bergman2020deep} takes $\varphi_4$, the feature map from the last hierarchy of the Resnet18.
+However, this strategy may not suit industrial anomaly detection as the deeper features at the last hierarchy are often biased toward the proxy task.
 Anomalies may have the characteristics of small spatial size and irregularity, which are lost gradually as the network becomes deeper.
-This work, following~\cite{roth2022towards} , adopts the second and third hierarchies $\varphi_2 (x_i)$ and $\varphi_3 (x_i)$ for $x_i$.
-To the most use of the multi-hierarchy features, a feature aggregation module is introduced to aggregate the features of multiple hierarchies.
+This work, following~\cite{roth2022towards} , adopts the second and third hierarchies $\varphi_2 (X)$ and $\varphi_3 (X)$ for $X$.
+To maximize the utility of the multi-hierarchy feature maps, a feature aggregation module is introduced to aggregate the features of multiple hierarchies.
 Specifically, the aggregation has two steps: local spatial aggregation and multi-hierarchy aggregation.
-First, a local average pooling operation is performed on $\varphi_2 (x_i)$ and $\varphi_3 (x_i)$ to obtain a larger receptive field followed by an upsampling operation on $\varphi_3 (x_i)$ to make it have the same resolution with $\varphi_2 (x_i)$.
-Then, we aggregate $\varphi_2 (x_i)$ and $\varphi_3 (x_i)$ on the channel dimension into an integrated feature. $\varphi(x_i )=\varphi_2 (x_i) \oplus \varphi_3 (x_i ) \in R^{C'\times H'\times W'} $, where $C'$, $H'$, $W'$ are equal to $C^2+C^3$, $H^2$, $W^2$.
-A location $\varphi(x_i,h,w) \in R^{C'}$ is a feature corresponding to a patch in the image.
-Finally, we collect features of training normal images into a feature dictionary (memory bank $M_{ld}$.)
+First, a local average pooling operation is applied to $\varphi_2 (X)$ and $\varphi_3 (X)$ to obtain a larger receptive field followed by upsampling $\varphi_3 (X)$ to match the resolution of $\varphi_2 (X)$.
+Then, $\varphi_2 (X)$ and $\varphi_3 (X)$ are aggregated on the channel dimension into an integrated feature map. $\varphi(X)=\varphi_2 (X) \oplus \varphi_3 (X) \in R^{C'\times H'\times W'} $, where $C'$, $H'$, $W'$ are equal to $C^2+C^3$, $H^2$, $W^2$.
+A location $\varphi(X,h,w) \in R^{C'}$ is a feature vector associated with a patch in the image.
+Finally, we collect the feature vectors of the training normal images into a feature dictionary (memory bank $\textbf{\textit{M}}$).